katiechristensen/CS512_Algol68/README.md

-# CSCI 512 - Design and Implementation of Computer Programming Languages
-## Winter 2023
-### Algol 68 Translation of a C Implementation of the Floyd-Warshall Algorithm
+# Algol 68 Translation of a C Implementation of the Floyd-Warshall Algorithm

+### CSCI 512 - Design and Implementation of Computer Programming Languages

-Katie Christensen
+Katie Christensen, Winter 2023

 The Floyd-Warshall algorithm finds the shortest paths between all pairs of vertices in a weighted graph